-From the above discussion, it is apparent that only the infrared range held promise for a solution to the problem.
-Within the infrared range two bands of particular interest are the reflected infrared $(0.7 - 3.0 \ \mu m)$ and the thermal infrared $(3.0 - 5.0 \ \mu m, \ 8.0 - 14.0 \ \mu m)$ bands.
+Within the infrared range the wavebands of particular interest are the reflected infrared (0.7-3.0 μ m) and the thermal infrared $(3.0-5.0 \,\mu m, 8.0-14.0 \,\mu m)$ wavebands.
 The reflected infrared band on one hand is associated with reflected solar radiation that contains no information about the thermal properties of materials.
 This radiation is for the most part invisible to the human eye.
 The thermal infrared band on the other hand is associated with the thermal properties of materials.
-We soon found that the thermal infrared band was difficult to exploit for HOV purposes because vehicle glass severely attenuates EM radiation beyond 2.4 $\mu m$ (see Figs. 2 and 3).
+We soon found that the thermal infrared band was difficult to exploit for HOV purposes because vehicle glass severely attenuates EM radiation beyond 2.4 μ m (see Figs. 3 and 4).
+For all practical purposes, using an appropriate midinfrared camera like the Mitsubishi M700, one can only "see through" the side window glass.
+This only exacerbates the problem caused by the low speed specification of typical mid-infrared cameras.
+For an imaging configuration where the imaging system views the side of the vehicle, the vehicle remains in the field of view of the camera for less time: for vehicles moving at freeway speeds (about 65 mph), the blurring effect on the image is overwhelming (see Fig. 5).
+An additional annoyance with the use of mid-infrared arises when the vehicle's defogger has been on for more than half an hour.
+Then, the thermal signature of the interior of the vehicle is completely dominated by the defogger heat (see Fig. 6a-c).

-Fortunately, a major portion of the reflected-infrared range, the so-called near-infrared range $(0.7 - 2.4 \ \mu m)$ , appeared very suitable for the application at hand.
-In particular, we found that:
+Contrary to the difficulties we encountered in the visible and mid-infrared spectra, a major portion of the reflectedinfrared spectrum, the so-called near-infrared spectrum (0.7- 2.4 μ m), appeared very suitable for the application at hand.
+In particular, we found that

 - A camera in this range can safely operate in the HOV lane both day and night.
-During nighttime we would need a matching near-infrared illumination source to enhance the scene.
-Provided that the spectral signature of the illumination source is deep into the nearinfrared range, the light will be invisible to the human eye.
+During nighttime, we would need a matching near-infrared illumination source to enhance the scene.
+Provided that the spectral signature of the illumination source is deep into the near-infrared range, the light will be invisible to the human eye.
 Therefore, no danger of driver distraction exists. - 2.
-A camera in this range can "see through" both the vehicle's windshield and its side-windows.
-The transmittance of typical vehicle windows in the near-infrared spectrum is at least 40% (see Figs. 2 and 3). - A camera in this range can operate in adverse weather conditions.
-For example, it has been established that the near-infrared spectrum is particularly good in penetrating haze.
+A camera in this range can "see through" both the vehicle's windshield and its side windows.
+The transmittance of typical vehicle windows in the near-infrared spectrum is at least 40% (see Figs. 3 and 4).